dilanEspindola/dilanEspindola/README.md

 -------------

 * 🌍  I'm based in Colombia
-* 🧠  I'm learning Typescript
+* 🧠  I'm learning Golang and MYSQL

 ### Skills